 Liposuction, also lipoplasty, is among the most common type of cosmetic surgery and involves removing pockets of fat like ‘saddle bags’ and ‘love handles’ from specific areas.
 Also referred to as body sculpting, liposuction helps to slim and reshape certain parts of the body, like hips and thighs, buttocks, abdomen, waist, calves, ankles, chin and neck, by removing deposits of excess fats from there.

-A tiny cannula, connected by tube to a vacuum pressure unit, is inserted into the fat tissues beneath the skin and fat is suctioned out allowing the body to become shapely and contoured.
+A tiny cannula, connected by a tube to a vacuum pressure unit, is inserted into the fat tissues beneath the skin and fat is suctioned out allowing the body to become shapely and contoured.
 This procedure can be performed on several areas of the body at the same time.

-This aesthetic procedure helps in increasing or restoring size of the breast which may have reduced due to weight reduction or pregnancy.
+This aesthetic procedure helps in increasing or restoring the size of the breast which may have reduced due to weight reduction or pregnancy.
 Breast augmentation or breast enhancement requires the surgeon to place saline or silicone-filled implants either above or below the pectoral muscle.

-Eyelid surgery, also referred to as blepharoplasty, is done either to improve the appearance of the eyelid/eyelids or to correct the function.
+Eyelid surgery also referred to as blepharoplasty, is done either to improve the appearance of the eyelid/eyelids or to correct the function.
 It may be done on either one or both eyelids.